stephanspiegel/apex-gilded-rose-kata/README.md

 The aim of this kata is to learn how to put an existing code base under unit tests and then refactor it in small steps, as opposed to solving the problem in a re-write from scratch.

-The [problem statement]() of this kata reads a lot like a typical scenario one would encounter in a Salesforce org, and the existing code reminds me of many poorly implemented classes I've encountered in various orgs (some of which I may or may not have written).
-It seems emminently suited for developers wanting to expand their Apex skills, and so this is my Salesforce version of the kata.
+The [problem statement](https://github.com/stephanspiegel/apex-gilded-rose-kata/blob/main/GildedRoseRequirements.txt) of this kata reads a lot like a typical scenario one would encounter in a Salesforce org, and the existing code reminds me of many poorly implemented classes I've encountered in various orgs (some of which I may or may not have written).
+It seems particularly suited for developers wanting to expand their Apex skills, and so this is my Salesforce version of the kata.

 <!-- GETTING STARTED -->
 ## Getting Started